How to Add Social Media Icons to an Email Signature

 Facebook Groups give admins the most powerful tools for managing conversations.
 If members are unable to comment, it's almost certainly because of a specific setting or action controlled by an admin.

 If you're a member (not an admin), you can't control another person's comment settings.
 If you can't comment on a specific post, it’s because an admin has manually turned off comments for that particular thread.
-This is often done to stop arguments, prevent the spread of misinformation, or lock an announcement permanently.
+This is often done to stop arguments, prevent misinformation, or lock an announcement permanently.

 As an admin, you have multiple ways to manage comments: